Don’t Step Over Dollars to Chase Pennies

 Taking this story one step further, the focus on production has improved the financial condition of three people: the friend, the author, and the landscaper.
 Each now has more money as a result of the decision to produce, rather than constrict the flow of money.

 Staying in abundance enables us to improve the lives of others.
-Instead of shrinking our own life, we expand our life and the lives of others around us.
+Instead of shrinking our own lives, we expand our lives and the lives of others around us.
 Because of the principle:

 Dollars follow value